 One way to fix a repository with this problem is to check it out in a case-sensitive environment.

 Rename files and folders so they no longer conflict, then push those changes to the repository.

 Windows Subsystem for Linux is one such environment.

 git mv -f <conflicting name> <non-conflicting name> for each conflict, being careful to use exact capitalization on both file names.

 Avoiding case conflicts

 It's good to avoid creating this situation in the first place.
-VSTS offers a case-enforcement setting to prevent pushes which would lead to this situation.
+Azure Repos offers a case-enforcement setting to prevent pushes which would lead to this situation.
 For developers, adopting the habit of using tab-completion to commit files will also help.
 Since both Windows and macOS are case-preserving, this will ensure that Git's internals see the exact same casing that the filesystem uses.